 Using Your Own Email Server

 Sometimes it looks like a good idea to connect your own email server to your office/home internet connection.
-If you send email directly through that internet connection, that is a really bad idea.
+If you send email directly through that internet connection, that is often a really bad idea.

 Most internet service providers initially block SMTP port 25 that is required for directly sending email; you can sometimes get your internet service provider to unblock that port for you.
 However, what you often cannot do is get a correct reverse domain name lookup (reverse DNS) for your office/home internet address (IP address).
 Many email anti-spam systems use reverse DNS as one of their checks.
 If you do not have reverse DNS, you look like a spammer and your emails can be blocked